Arkady Averchenko

-Arkady Timofeevich Averchenko (Арка́дий Тимофе́евич Аве́рченко; 27 March 1881 in Sevastopol – 12 March 1925 in Prague) was a Russian playwright and satirist.
+Arkady Timofeevich Averchenko (Арка́дий Тимофе́евич Аве́рченко; 27 March 1881 – 12 March 1925) was a Russian playwright and satirist.
 He published his stories in the journal Satirikon, of which he was also an editor, in the series of New Satirikon, and other publications.
 He published a total of around 20 books.
 Averchenko's satirical writings can be described as liberal.
 After the Russian Civil War, he emigrated to Central Europe and died in Prague.

 Biography

 Life before the Russian Revolution

 Averchenko was born on 27 March 1881 in Sevastopol.
 He was the son of a poor merchant, Timofey Petrovich Averchenko.

 Averchenko completed only two courses at the Gymnasia because of his poor eyesight, which rendered him unable to work on his studies for extended periods.
 His eye had been damaged by a childhood accident.
 However, as time went by, his lack of formal education was compensated by his natural intellect, as the writer N.N.
 Breshko-Breshkovskiy has described.

 Averchenko started to work at the age of 15, employed by a private transport company.
 He remained there for slightly over a year before pursuing other employment.
 In 1897 Averchenko left for Donbas to work as a clerk in the Bryansk mine.
 He worked there for three years and later wrote several stories about life at the mine, including "In the Evening" and "Lightning."

 In 1903, at the age of 22, he moved to Kharkiv where his first story appeared in the newspaper "South Territory" on 31 October.